PeterSommerlad/CPPCourseAdvanced/exercises/exercise07.md

 Since you should normally use standard containers for objects that require heap allocation it is hard to create a useful exercise.

-## Polyamoric Persons

-Take the example code for class Person from the slides and modify it to represent polyamoric relationships.
-Each person can have multiple other persons as partners.
-Children should only associated with their biological mother (to not complicate the situation, where a Person might participate in otherwise disjoint relationships).

-Write useful test cases for the following relationships (all adults!):

-* (Peter <-> Sue <-> Mary <-> Tom) - all love each other
-* Sue's children: Steve, Amy
-* Mary's children: Fred, Bibi
-* (Fred <-> Amy)
-* (Steve <-> Fred) - but Steve does not love Amy
-* (Amy <-> Bibi)
-* (Tom <-> Bibi)

-A) Use shared_ptr and weak_ptr.
-How, can you ensure no cyclic shared_ptr relationships?
-B) What happens if Sue and Tom die?
-Are they really dead?
-You might implement a Tracer-like destructor to monitor this.
-C) Consider keeping a "Person-Registry" and model the relationships with a vector of plain pointers (or std::experimental::observer_ptr, jss::object_ptr) as an alternative solution.

 ## Topological Sort Problem